 25, July 2024

+The comprehensive regulatory framework established by the FDA provides essential oversight of the pharmaceutical industry, ensuring rigorous standards for drug development.
 The Food and Drug Administration (FDA) of the US is the key regulatory body responsible for ensuring the safety and effectiveness of medications sold in the US.
 It defines approval for any product intended to alter the body’s structure or function and used for disease diagnosis, mitigation, treatment, or prevention as a medication.

 Before a medicine is commercialized, the FDA must first approve it.
 In this process, the Center for Drug Evaluation and Research (CDER) plays a crucial role in ensuring that pharmaceuticals, both name brand and generic, function as intended and that the benefits to health outweigh any known risks.